mlgordon/vpc/known-limitations.md

 * Direct Link access to Virtual Private Cloud is supported through [**Classic Access**](/docs/infrastructure/vpc/classic-access.html) only.
 * A subset of Private Services Endpoints are available to Virtual Private Cloud, not all endpoints are available.
 * Saving and restoring of images is not supported.
+* VPCs are regional, therefore a VPC from one region cannot connect to a VPC in another region unless they are "classic access" enabled, or by means of a VPN connection.

 ## APIs not supported